ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 1. The system proceeds to send “Notification SMS” and Notification E-mail.
 Refer to features related to [**Trigger SMS**](#e-trigger-sms-to-the-individuals-mobile-for-every-authentication-request) and [**Trigger E-mail**](#f-trigger-e-mail-to-the-individuals-e-mail-id-for-every-authentication-request-).
 1. Alerts and warning messages for data type violation are sent as per data definition.
 Please refer Git for more details on the type of [**error messages**](/mosip/mosip/blob/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%2010/Consolidated%20error%20messages%20V2.2.xlsx).

+Please refer to the [**Biometric Authentication API**](ID-Authentication-APIs#authentication-service-public) for more details.

 **E. Support two-finger authentication so that the quality of incoming fingerprints is better** [**[↑]**](#table-of-content)

 Upon receiving an authentication request, the system support two-finger authentication so that the quality of incoming fingerprints gets better as per the below process:

-1. The system receives an authentication service request with the parameters: individualId, consentObtained, requestTime, transactionID, Auth-Partner-ID, version, MISP-LicenseKey, individualIdType, demo, bio, Bio_Type, otp, requestSessionKey, requestHMAC, signature, dCode, mId, Bios (bioType, attriType)
+1. The authentication service request should have a defined set of parameters.
+Please refer to [**data definition**](/mosip/mosip/tree/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Data%20Definition) in Git for more details on required parameters.
 2. The biometric is sent in [**Base-64 encoded format**](//en.wikipedia.org/wiki/Base64)
 3. The system validated the following:
    * Validates if the time period between the current time stamp and the request time stamp is <= time period (n is an admin configuration).
 Refer to the features related to [**time stamp validation**](#a-validate-the-timestamp-of-the-authentication-request).